 1. INTAKE

-When offenders are received at CCC they are photographed and assessed.
-Case management staff interview and evaluate the offenders, who are then subsequently assigned a custody level and housing based on the structure of their sentence, history, and individual needs.
+When offenders are received at PCC they are photographed and assessed.
+Case management staff interview and evaluate the offenders, who are then subsequently assigned housing based upon the structure of their sentence, history, and individual needs.

 2. GENERAL POPULATION